 Melon Seeds plus Nectar of the Gods

-Please see the video for a rough guide on how to prepare this dish.
+Please see the video above for a rough guide on how to prepare this dish.
 Cook this food if you are inspired and comment below or tag us on social media if you did prepare it!😊

 Recommended Humble Vege Recipes